Applied-Scientific-Research/onbody/README.md

 * Make the x,y,z particle coordinates into an array of axes, this might make it possible to use the same data structures for 2D or 4D tree codes, as well as more cleverly automating the tree split axis selection - YES!
 Need this.
 * Start pulling the various algorithms (naive, tree1, tree2, fast) into separate...what, classes?
 * Add radii to the target points (even if all zeros) and include their effect in the core function
+* Update ongrav3d to the same state as onvort2d

+* Use the std::chrono instead of counting mcycles - DONE
 * Build with CMake - DONE
 * For very large tree-builds (or sorts where there are not many threads yet, modify sortIndexesSection function to use as many threads as allowable (like, 8 when it's first level, 4 for 2nd level, 2 for 3rd level) and sort only portions of the whole array, then recursively zipper the portions together.
 This will allow tree-build to approach true parallel efficiency! - DONE
 * Add SSE2 vectorization - DONE